muunkky/hottopoteto/docs/concepts/domains.md

 # Domain System in Hottopoteto

 The domain system in Hottopoteto provides a mechanism for organizing functionality around specific subject areas or knowledge domains.
-This document explains how domains work and how to use them.

 ## What Are Domains?